paulfioravanti/paulfioravanti.github.io/_posts/2021-07-12-going-platinum.md

      single-stroke `TKEURPB`.
   3. An outline written in square-brackets, `[]`, indicates that the actual word does not exist in the default Plover dictionary, and so a custom outline was required to be created.
-In this case, as of this writing, Plover has no entry for "[Doberman][]", and although I could have used the provided `TKOEB/ER/PHAPB` outline, I decided to create a new one to shave off a
+As of this writing, Plover has no entry for "[Doberman][]", and although I could have used the provided `TKOEB/ER/PHAPB` outline since it looks reasonable, I decided to create a new one to shave off a stroke: `TKOERB/PHAPB`.
-     stroke: `TKOERB/PHAPB`.
 - There is a lot of emphasis in the PS lessons on being able to stroke basic multi-word briefs with a single chord (eg "I have", "did you", "that he was", "do you have the" etc).
-As well as building muscle memory in areas that will assist in getting higher speeds, this led to the addition of over 150 new briefs to [my personal brief dictionary][briefs.json].
+As well as building muscle memory in areas that will assist in getting higher speeds, this led to the addition of over 150 new briefs to [my personal brief dictionary][briefs.json], so I hope they'll serve me well (and maybe even you?) in the future.
 - I learned about the concept of [Q&A][], which took the form of dictation exercises involving legal cross-examination of witnesses by attorneys in a courtroom setting.<br/>